 Without adequate evidence for the use of the partogram, or routine VEs there is increasing debate in academic circles about the way forward.
 Unfortunately we are so cervical-centric that the proposed solutions still involve cervical measurements, and therefore VEs.
-For example, Zhang et al. (2015) in their article ‘statistical aspects of modeling the labor curve’ state: “…any labor curve is illustrative and may not be instructive in managing labor because of variations in individual labor pattern and large errors in measuring cervical dilation.
-With the tools commonly available, it may be more productive to establish a new partogram that takes the physiology of labor and contemporary obstetric population into account.”
-At the ICM Conference in Prague (2014) and at the University of California (article/interview available) it was proposed that the partogram (ie. the clock) should be started at ‘6cm dilated’ rather than the current ‘3-4cm’ to avoid unnecessary intervention.
+For example, Zhang et al. 2015) in their article state: …any labor curve is illustrative and may not be instructive in managing labor because of variations in individual labor pattern and large errors in measuring cervical dilation.
+With the tools commonly available, it may be more productive to establish a new partogram that takes the physiology of labor and contemporary obstetric population into account.
+At the ICM Conference in Prague (2014) and at the University of California it was proposed that the partogram (ie. the clock) should be started at ‘6cm dilated’ rather than the current ‘3-4cm’ to avoid unnecessary intervention.

 Vaginal examinations: not just a benign procedure

 In order to gain consent for a VE, women need information about the lack of evidence supporting VEs, and about the potential consequences of VEs.
 I’ve started a list below and welcome any additions you can think of:

 - VEs are invasive and often painful: There is limited research into women’s experiences of VEs (surprise, surprise).
 Most women report being ‘satisfied’ with their VE experience, some find it painful, for a few VE is associated with PTSD (Dahlen et al. 2013).
 I’d be interested in your comments about experiences of VEs.